Xzeel/Xzeel/README.md

 ## Hi there, I'm XzeelKetche 👋

-- 🖥️ I'm making discord.js Bot, Web, and more.
+- 🖥️ I'm making discord.js Bot, Website, Minecraft server, and more.
 - I'm from Indonesia.

 ## Social Media